NeuroRoboticTech/DynamixShield/libraries/BioloidDynamixSerial/README.md

 # BioloidDynamixSerial
-This is a modification of the BioloidController library for the Arbotix BioloidController that is available here: https://github.com/Interbotix/arbotix/tree/master/libraries/Bioloid.
+This is a modification of the BioloidController library in the Arbotix repository that is available here: https://github.com/Interbotix/arbotix/tree/master/libraries/Bioloid.
 I have modified it to work with the new DynamixSerial class for the DynamixShield.

 ## Installation